demyanovs/php-highlight/README.md

 * Bash

 ## How it works
-The library parses the text, finds the tag \<pre>, read the attribute data-lang, and for this reason decides how to highlight the syntax of this block.
+The library parses the text, finds the tag \<pre>, read attributes (data-lang, data-file, data-theme), and for this reason decides how to highlight the syntax of this block.
 Supports style customization.

 ## Installation